Ryan McCombs: Drowning Pool (2005–2011, 2023–present)

 After his departure, McCombs took a one-year hiatus from the music business.
 By the time he returned to music, Soil had already found a new lead singer, A.J.
 Cavalier.
 Around this time, Drowning Pool's second singer, Jason Jones, left to join A.M.
 Conspiracy.
 Amidst rumors spreading about who would be Drowning Pool's next singer, the band confirmed the new vocalist's identity at Ozzfest in Dallas, Texas on August 25, 2005, to be McCombs.

 The first Drowning Pool song released with McCombs as the singer was a remake of their song "Rise Up", originally performed with Jason Jones as lead singer.
 The song was titled "Rise Up 2006" and featured as a bonus downloadable track on WWE Wreckless Intent, and was the theme for WWE SmackDown until 2008.
 The soundtrack to the film Saw III contains a demo version of "No More", the second track released with McCombs on vocals.
 Drowning Pool recorded their third studio album, Full Circle, released on August 7, 2007.
 It featured the hit single "37 Stitches".
 "Shame", which was released as the album's last single, was featured in the Saw IV soundtrack.

-In 2010, the band released their fourth album, Drowning Pool.
-It once again features McCombs as vocalist, thus being the first Drowning Pool album not to feature a new lead singer.
+In 2010, the band released their self-titled fourth album.
+It once again featured McCombs as lead vocalist, making it the first album the band recorded that did not feature a new singer.

-In November 2011, it was announced that McCombs and Drowning Pool would be parting ways, and that he would once again be the permanent vocalist for Soil.
+In November 2011, it was announced that McCombs and Drowning Pool would be parting ways, and that he would once again front Soil.